 Family Self-Sufficiency Program

-The Family Self-Sufficiency Program (FSS) is an innovative, voluntary program that helps Section 8 participants achieve economic independence over a five-year period.
+The Family Self-Sufficiency Program (FSS) is an innovative, voluntary program that helps Housing Choice Voucher (HCV) participants achieve economic independence over a five-year period.
 Participants work with a case manager to assess their strengths, identify barriers, set goals and achieve them.
 FSS also helps participants with:

 - Career Counseling